Joseph Bologna

-Joseph Bologna (December 30, 1934 – August 13, 2017) was an American actor, playwright and screenwriter notable for his roles in the comedy films My Favorite Year, Blame It on Rio, and Transylvania 6-5000.
+Joseph Bologna (December 30, 1934 – August 13, 2017) was an American actor, playwright and screenwriter notable for his roles in the comedy films My Favorite Year, Blame It on Rio, Big Daddy, and Transylvania 6-5000.

 Life and career

-Bologna was born in the Parkville section of Brooklyn, New York to an Italian-American family.
+Bologna was born in the Parkville section of Brooklyn, New York, to an Italian-American family.
 He attended St. Rose of Lima school and Brown University, where he majored in art history.
 Bologna served with the United States Marine Corps.
 Bologna was hired to produce and direct Manhattan-based TV commercials.

 Bologna enjoyed a long run in film and television.
 His breakthrough film Lovers and Other Strangers adapted with his wife Renée Taylor from a play they co-wrote, was based on the true-life circumstances of organizing a wedding on short notice with the involvement of his Italian extended family and her Jewish clan.
 Several relatives performed as extras in the final cut.
 The couple shared an Academy Award nomination for Best Adapted Screenplay.
 A year later, in 1971, the couple again collaborated to write and perform in the film Made for Each Other.

 Bologna stayed close with his old-neighborhood aunts and uncles after becoming successful.
 Two of them were slightly famous on their own: His Uncle Pat was Blacky the Bootblack, whom Joseph Kennedy credited as his main influence when he sold all of his stock holdings in the summer of 1929 (the market crashed in October); his aunt Pauline was one of the better-known celebrity chefs, working for Jackie Gleason, Burt Reynolds and others.

 Bologna's aunt Pauline chastised him for starring in Blame It on Rio (starring Michael Caine), which contained some nudity; Bologna remarked "Blame it on me.
 It's the last time I invite Aunt Pauline to a film premiere."
 In 1976, he starred in the television drama What Now, Catherine Curtis? with Lucille Ball.
 Other film roles for Bologna include: